mateors/tutorial/couchbase-lite-go-version.md

-# How i build couchbsae-lite-c embedded database for golang?
+# How to build couchbase-lite-c embedded database for golang?

 Recently I am working on a supershop's erp development.
 But this is an exception from all other projects because the consumer que at the point of sale/POS continues to grow in every minute.